icicel/ahn/README.md

 - Xi's bargain - Xio g̈ed̈̀a
 - The Laos' attack - Iś̈ Laoao'ı̧̈th

-### Article omission
+### Dropping the article

-Some proper nouns, termed "weak proper names", are used along with the definite article, 'the'.
+Some proper nouns are often used along with the definite article, 'the' (these are also called "weak proper names").
-When translating these, the article should be dropped.
+When translating them, the article should be dropped if present.
-- Life in the Philippines - Ùḿ̀'a Philippina
+- Waters of the Nile - P̈ȷ́eô'm Nile
+- Blue Nile waters - Gṹ Nile p̈ȷ́eo
-- The BBC's shows - BBCo oŝpo
+- The Nile's waters - Nilo p̈ȷ́eo

-Regular proper nouns ignore this rule.
+Regular proper nouns are unaffected.
 - The Addams family - Iś Addams m̈yr̀ū

+Any potential plural suffix is not converted to '-a', assuming the noun is referred to with its article.
+Otherwise, conversion takes place as usual.
+- Life in the Philippines - Ùḿ̀'a Philippines
+- Too many Philippines - Î̂ r̈ā Philippina

 ### Name phrases